-Now it’s time for a quick refresher.
-Citizen Band Radio Service (CBRS) – yes, the same private, two-way short-wave communications platform truck drivers use – can be deployed in an unregulated environment, like a hotel, to help cellular devices to communicate on the network.
+The quick refresher is Citizen Band Radio Service, [CBRS] deployed in an unregulated environment, enables cellular devices to communicate on the network.
+(This isn’t Smokey and the Bandit CB radio.)
 Gee, what a great idea: Low capital costs to deploy, minimal monthly recurring expenses, and no monthly equipment fees.
-Why is this not a thing?

 Because in most every case, adoption of a technology is rarely about the efficiency or performance of the bits and bytes.
 Acceptance of a new tool set, or service, is predicated on the business model and acceptance of the complementary components of the ecosystem.
 Disruptive technologies must wait until business models are defined and ecosystems evolve.